mtford90/siesta/README.md

 # Roadmap

 The below lists ongoing and suggested features.
 Ideas and contributions are most welcome.

-Until 1.0, the API should be considered unstable.
+## 0.1
+* Stability.

 ## 0.2
 * Paginated APIs
 * More powerful queries
 	* Contains
 	* OR/AND
-* Convert visualiser in the demo into an actual tool that can be used with any Siesta project.

 ## 0.3
 * Persistence
     * Indexeddb
     * WebSQL (Probably via Indexeddb shim, as w3 has discontinued websql however required for backwards compat with safari/safari iOS etc)
     * Possibly PouchDB (The sync-to-couchdb features are pretty awesome)

-## Later/Possible
-* Attribute verification

 # Contributing